 Vitamin D helps in boosting your body’s energy level and keeps you active for long hours.
-Hence, if you feel exhaustion in the middle of the day, it might be due to the deficiency of vitamin D.
+Hence, if you feel exhaustion in the middle of the day, it might be due to the low intake or deficiency of vitamin D.

 4. Poor bone health

-Poor bone health is directly related o the vitamin D deficiency.
-Low consumption of vitamin D increases the risk of fractures, other damages, or may cause back pain.
+Poor bone health is directly related to the vitamin D deficiency.
+Low consumption of vitamin D increases the risk of fractures, other damages, or may cause back pain for adults.

 The wrong intake of calcium and Vitamin results in bone injuries.
 The right amount for Vitamin D in your daily diet maintains your bone health and body healthy.
 It is recommended to eat foods and fruits high in vitamin D.